MileHacker Logo

 • Make reservations early for high season travel.

-• Consider flexible times for better pricing.
+• Consider flexible schedules for better pricing.

 Flight Compensation

-• Eligibility for a maximum OF €600 compensation.
+• Eligibility for up to €600 compensation.

-• 45-day cookie window applies for referrals.
+• 45-a cookie a day window applies for referrals.

 • Commission rates for successful claims.